KantaraInitiative/WG-ANCR/dpv/conv108-dpv-extension-spec.md

 - **This is a DRAFT.** It has not been circulated, balloted, or accepted.
 - **Not adopted standard text.** All `conv108:` terms in sections 3, 4, 5, 6, and 7 are **proposed design-layer additions** authored for this extension.
 They are not Convention 108+ text, not DPV/DPVCG-published terms, and not ISO-adopted.
 Convention 108+ article numbers are cited as **anchors** (what the modelling handle points at), not as endorsements of the term by the treaty.
 - **Alignment references only.** ISO/IEC TS 27560, ISO/IEC 29184, ISO/IEC 29100, ISO/IEC 27091, ISO/IEC 22989, and the ANCR extension are named as **alignment references** and an implementation-pattern concept.
 Nothing here is an ISO-adopted profile.
 The `ancr:` prefix denotes the ANCR extension as an alignment target, not a resolved published namespace.
 The ISO/IEC 22989 AI-lifecycle role labels used in the I16 chain-of-notice binding (section 7.1) are cited as alignment references to name a participant's lifecycle role; they are carried as the value of `conv108:hasLifecycleRole` and are not adopted `conv108:` terms.
-- **TPI assurance layer (section 9) is class-bound and, for v2 and v3, a 0PN / ANCR in-development method, not adopted standard text.** The assessment class is fixed by the object: **v1** over a controller, **v2** over a governance instrument (this extension), **v3** over an AI system.
-The TPI v2 Regulatory Capacity Audit and the TPI v3 AI-system assessment are cited as **alignment references** for the assurance layer over this record; both are plan-validated, not yet built into the reference implementation, and are analytical expert judgment rather than automated scores. **TPI v3 (section 9.1a) is PROPOSED, undefined elsewhere, and the least mature of the three:** it is on record so the AI-system assurance class is captured, not because it is a finished instrument.
+- **TPI assurance layer (section 9) is class-bound and, for v2 and v3, an Open ANCR in-development method, not adopted standard text.** The assessment class is fixed by the object: **v1 (Controller Control)** over a controller, **v2 (Regulatory Control)** over a governance instrument (this extension), **v3 (Data Control)** over a dynamic data control system.
+The TPI v2 Regulatory Capacity Audit and the TPI v3 dynamic-data-control-system assessment are cited as **alignment references** for the assurance layer over this record; both are plan-validated, not yet built into the reference implementation, and are analytical expert judgment rather than automated scores. **TPI v3 (section 9.1a) is PROPOSED, undefined elsewhere, and the least mature of the three:** it is on record so the dynamic-data-control-system assurance class is captured, not because it is a finished instrument.
 Convention 108+ Art 8.2 is cited as v2's **baseline anchor**, not as an endorsement of the method by the treaty.
 This spec defines the record and vocabulary (version-agnostic); the TPI classes define the assessment methods over it, and the record and the assessments remain separable.
 - **DPV terms are reused, not owned.** All `dpv:`, `pd:`, `loc:`, `tech:`, `dct:`, `dcat:` terms are existing DPV/W3C terms reused per their published definitions.
 Section 6 and section 7 mark existing vs new explicitly; do not read a `dpv:`-prefixed term as authored here.
 - **No new interpretation of Convention 108+ is claimed** (README scope rule).
 Where an article is cited, the extension asserts only the modelling structure and the evidence criterion, never a legal reading the article does not already carry.
 - **I5, I6 anchor to the EU AI Act / Directive 2019/790**, not to Convention 108+.
 They are included because the AI-required information set spans instruments; they are not presented as treaty-derived.